soumyasb23/CODSOFT/README.md

 **WordCounter :**
 This is a java program that counts the number of words in the entered text or from a file selected.
 It prompts user to enter a text or path of the file and returns the number of words in it.
 It also displays the unique words and number of times a word is repeated

+**StudentManagementSystem :**
+This is a java program that builds a student management system.Include methods to add a student, search for a student, and display all students.